+Editor’s note: It is FFS how AMF3 selects the right GMLC(s) managing Application Layer ID and SUPI mapping of UE1&UE2, if multiple GMLCs are deployed.

-3. AMF3 checks UDM to acquire the serving AMF of UE1/UE2.
-If serving AMF address of UE1, i.e. AMF1, is retrieved, AMF3 forwards the request to AMF1.
+4. AMF3 checks UDM to acquire the serving AMF of UE1/UE2.
+If serving AMF address of UE1, i.e. AMF1, is retrieved, AMF3 sends the Ranging/SL positioning service request to AMF1, including SUPI value of UE1&UE2 as well as their Application Layer IDs.

 NOTE 1: It is also possible that serving address of UE2, is retrieved.
 In this solution, AMF1 represents the AMF that AMF3 decides to send the service request to.

-4. AMF1 checks the privacy of UE1 and UE2 to see if the third party UE is allowed to have the Ranging/SL positioning information of UE1 and UE2.
+5. AMF1 checks the privacy of UE1 and UE2 based on their SUPIs to see if the third party UE is allowed to have the Ranging/SL positioning information of UE1 and UE2.

 Editor's note: How AMF1 performs service authorization and privacy checking will be developed by SA3.

-5. AMF1 forwards the service request to the UE1 over NAS.
+6. AMF1 sends the Ranging/SL positioning service request to UE1 over NAS, including UE1 and UE2’s Application Layer IDs.